CanonicalLtd/maas-docs/en/intro-explore.md

 over networking.

-Alongside the management of its own domain, configured via the DNS page of the web UI, MAAS can isolate machine deployment across fabrics, zones, fabrics and subnets.
+Alongside the management of its own domain, configured via the DNS page of the web UI, MAAS can isolate machine deployment across spaces, zones, fabrics and subnets.

 ![MAAS subnet configuration][img__subnets]